Our Senior Team comprises a dedicated group of people who can call upon decades of invaluable experience in offender learning.

 Monica began her legal career in London, working at Linklaters and Macfarlanes before relocating to Manchester in 2007.
 Monica studied at The Queen’s School Chester, The University of Cambridge and York Law School.

-Peter joined us in 1994 and has held several senior positions within the organisation during this time, prior to beginning his current role of Managing Director.
-With a background in business development, Peter held the position of Vice Principal of offender learning.
-He was promoted to Director of Commercial Development in 2013.
+Peter joined us in 1994 and has held several senior positions within the organisation during this time.
+With a background in business development, Peter held the position of Vice Principal of Offender Learning prior to beginning his current role of Managing Director.